TITANIC-YELLOW/FEM/README.md

 ### Notes
 * If you want to convert any pyramid type integral domain into a standard integral domain, you need to perform coordinate transformation on the original function, and IntInPyramid (func) can only handle functions in the standard integral domain.
-* Make sure that you have installed numpy.
+* Make sure that you have installed *numpy*.

-* PyramidInt64.pyd can only be operated in Python3.9.
+* PyramidInt64.pyd can only be operated in *Python3.9*.

 ### Examples
 code1: